How To Get a Green Card Using TPS Adjustment of Status

 If you have to leave the United States and apply through consular processing, you will have to undergo an interview with an immigration official.
 This can be risky because you may be found inadmissible due to the previous time you spent in the United States without lawful status.
 “Inadmissible” means that you cannot immigrate to or even enter the United States for a while.

 If you spent 180 days unlawfully in the United States and then voluntarily left, U.S. Citizenship and Immigration Services (USCIS) may bar you for three years.
 However, if you spent more than one continuous year in the United States without status, USCIS may bar you for five years.
 There are waivers for these bars, but it is quite challenging to qualify for one.
-You may want to seek legal advice from an immigration lawyer if you hope to pursue a waiver for a bar of inadmissibility.

 When Can You File for an Adjustment of Status?